CrispenGari/java-startup/07_REDIS/README.md

     }
 }
 ```
-We have to implement `toString()` method that will serialise our Client object since redis only stores string values.
+If we want to store this client type object we have to implement `toString()` method that will serialise our Client object since redis only stores string values.
 ```java
 public class Client {
    ....